Deliver “Delight and Passion” to people

 HarayamaThe building looks like soap bubbles moving in the wind.

-Nagayama: I wanted to create a space that would leave an impression on the children when they first came, making them say, "Wow!"
+Nagayama: I wanted to create a space that would leave a lasting impression on the children when they first came here, something that would make them say, "Wow!"

-The concept will be conveyed in detail as we move into displays, but first I want to create a memorable experience in the architectural space.
-I myself have also remembered the whole thing I saw at the time, along with an impressive spatial experience.
-The Expo itself is limited to a period of six months, but I hope that the memories of that time will remain in the children's minds forever.
+The concept will be conveyed more thoroughly once we move on to displays, but first and foremost, I want to create a memorable experience within the architectural space.
+I myself often remember everything I saw at a time in conjunction with a striking spatial experience.
+The Expo itself is only for a limited period of six months, but I hope that the memories of that time will remain with the children forever.

-NOMURA team in charge of displays also said they wanted to continue the architectural theme and ideas, and we have been in constant communication with them, holding workshops together and discussing things while showing each other models.
+NOMURA Co.,Ltd. team, who are in charge of displays, also expressed their desire to carry on the architectural themes and ideas, and we have been in constant communication, holding workshops together and discussing while showing each other models.

-Harayama: This time, the architecture and displays have created a very ideal relationship.
-Even so, I truly believe that we, as creators of architecture and spaces, need to think seriously about the future of our children.
+Harayama: This time, there's a pretty ideal relationship between the architecture and displays, isn't there?
+Even so, I truly believe that we, as creators of architecture and space, must seriously consider the future of children.

 Nagayama:When I design a building, I think about what I would like the future to look like.
 But in reality, we don't know what the future will bring.
 So I try to leave some space and think about architecture that is flexible.